LachlanWalls/plob/README.md

 Any `a` tag with a path within the `root` path specifified in the options will automatically be overridden.
 Basically, you don't have to do anything.

+If you're adding a link *after* plob has started, run `plob._override()` to override links again.
+Links that are already upgraded won't be double-upgraded.

 ## Options

 The `plob.start(options)` function takes an object of options as input to configure plob's behaviour.